adamnejm/psb-resources/README.md

 Material Definitions
 --
-39x Valve Material Type (*vmt) files describing spawnicons for Counter-Strike: Source weapons and items Size of each file: ~150 Bytes; Total size of all *vmt* files: ~5.8 KB
+39x Valve Material Type (*vmt) files describing spawnicons for Counter-Strike: Source weapons and items
+Size of each file: ~150 Bytes
+Total size of the files: ~5.8 KB